Anusree001/SC1015-mini-project/README.md

 # EDA process
-1.Dropping of unnecessary columns
+1. Dropping of unnecessary columns
-2.Renaming columns to combine data
+2. Renaming columns to combine data
-3.Checking of NULL values
+3. Checking of NULL values
-4.Skewness of Data
+4. Skewness of Data

 # Updated problem statement after EDA
 Whether the variables of GDP Per Capita, Freedom to make life choices and Perceptions of Corruption for Western Europe can be used to determine the happiness index of other regions

 # Tools used for Machine Learning
-1.Univariate Linear Regression
+1. Univariate Linear Regression
-2.Random Forest
+2. Random Forest
-3.XGBoost
+3. XGBoost

 # Solution Pathway
-1.Training and testing all three models on Western Europe data set for all three variables.
+1. Training and testing all three models on Western Europe data set for all three variables.
-2.Determining the best model to tell on all other regions.
+2. Determining the best model to tell on all other regions.
-3.Analysing accuracy of predictions.
+3. Analysing accuracy of predictions.

 # Conclusion
 For models that give a more accurate prediction, they are mostly regions with a higher number of developed countries